daniele-zurico/typescript-angular-webpack/README.md

 #Starts a basic WebServer
-- npm start
+- gulp

 - The main advantage is that you can write the code in your editor and see the changes in your browser without reload it.
 Open your browser (I've tested with chrome) at the following address:
     - http://localhost:8090/webpack-dev-server/app/src/index.html

-- otherwise:
+- otherwise (not still ready for the production environment need same other configuration):
     - http://localhost:8090/app/src/index.html